rutabakhda/stance-classification/python/data-processing-python/README.md

 1. Removing cliches from the speech-texts ```remove_cliche.py```
 2. Using Wikipedia controversial topics list to identify controversial topics ```find_controversial_topics.py```
 3. Finding controversial speech-text for controversial topics based on the controversial word occurrences and sentiment analysis
-4. Running statistics on found controversial topics
+4. Running exploratary analysis on found controversial topics

 ## Identifying political position of the speech-text
 1. Generating a text file with time duration of each term with ruling party and opposition party with members list ```labelling.py```